opengeospatial/cite/policy/README.md

 ## Building

-To produce the HTML of the standard run `asciidoctor --safe -a data-uri -o cite_policy.html cite_policy.adoc`.
+To produce the HTML of the standard run `asciidoctor --safe -a data-uri -o cite_policy.html cite_policy.adoc`

 To produce the PDF of the standard run `asciidoctor-pdf --safe -o cite_policy.pdf cite_policy.adoc`